Understand call, apply, and bind in JavaScript with Examples

 Muhaymin Bin Mehmood

-JavaScript’s call, bind, and apply methods are essential for controlling the this keyword in functions.
+JavaScript’s methods call, apply and bind are essential for controlling the this keyword in functions.
 They provide a way to invoke functions with a specific context, which can be very handy in real-world coding scenarios.

 In this blog, we'll break down each method, explore how they differ, and offer practical examples to show when and why you should use them.

 The this keyword in JavaScript is notoriously tricky because it doesn't always behave the way you expect.
-The call, bind, and apply methods allow you to explicitly set the value of this in functions, which can help resolve common scoping issues.
+The call, apply and bind methods allow you to explicitly set the value of this in functions, which can help resolve common scoping issues.

 1. The call() Method